The Real Reason Your Audience Is Not Connecting With Your Content (And How to Make Content More Engaging)

 Four questions surface the mirror in any story.

 The first question is: what was I really afraid of underneath the surface?
-Not the practical fear.
-The identity fear.
+This is not the practical fear.
+Focus on the identity fear.
 The fear of being seen as ordinary, irrelevant, or not enough.

 The third question is: what did I quietly want that I never said out loud?
 The desire that felt too large or too embarrassing to speak clearly.
 Most people in your audience are carrying the same unspoken desire.
 Name it and they feel found.

 The fourth question is: what was the moment when the story I was telling myself stopped working?
-Not the success moment.
-The crack moment.
+This is not the success moment.
+Think about the crack moment.
 The point where the old version became impossible to maintain.

 Answer those four questions with specificity and the mirror writes itself.
 The viewer finds themselves in your story without you having to point at them.